365 useful words and phrases in te reo Māori

 • Taone-nui – city

-• Waitangi – a national celebration of the Treaty of Waitangi; weeping waters
+• Waitangi – national celebration of the Treaty of Waitangi; ‘weeping waters’

-• Rohe – boundary, a territory (either geographical or spiritual) of an iwi or hapū
+• Rohe – boundary, the territory (geographical and/or spiritual) of an iwi or hapū

 • Tūrangawaewae – a place to stand, a place to belong to, a seat or location of identity

-• Te Reinga – northern tip of New Zealand
+• Te Reinga – point at northern tip of New Zealand

 • Paihia – idyllic tourist place in far north, next to Waitangi

-• Hokianga – early Māori explorers used harbour as returning place
+• Hokianga – early Māori explorers used harbour as place to return to

 • Whāngārei – city in far north near oil refinery